arialdomartini/Back-End-Developer-Interview-Questions/README.md

 ####[[↑]](#toc) <a name='security'>Questions about Security:</a>
 * What's Two Factor Authentication?
 How would you implement it in an existing web application?
+* If not carefully handled, logs always risk to contain sensible information, such as passwords.
+How would you deal with this?

 ####[[↑]](#toc) <a name='general'>General Questions:</a>